 It’s really a long story, and I’m not known for my brevity.
-I’ve told it enough times now to know which parts to highlight, but I am a lover of detail, nuances, and retrospect so it’s difficult to sum it all up on one page of a website.
 Either way, it all started with a sarcastic and wacky tomboy who grew up in a beautiful New Jersey suburb…

 After graduating college in Virginia I followed my heart and sense of adventure and moved to Boulder, Colorado.
 When I got there I hopped on the conventional track: I got a job, bought a Volvo, and got my shit together.
 I never really thought about it, I just did it because it’s what you do.